 - Value Investing – Peritus does not stop with traditional credit analysis, but looks at a complete appraisal of the intrinsic value of the business in which we invest.
 By applying a value-based investing philosophy to the entire capital structure, Peritus believes we are able to determine where the best risk/return is, while maintaining a margin of safety.

 - Yield – Peritus focuses on the non-investment grade market, which offers higher yields versus many other fixed income alternatives, reflecting the relative/perceived risk of the market.

 - Focused Diversification – Peritus lets the value we see in the market dictate portfolio diversification in order to avoid forcing “de-worsification,” (investing in less attractive names just to increase the total number of holdings or mirror an index).
 A typical portfolio consists of 50-100 names—which we believe is an active strategy.

-- Short Duration/Maturity Profile – Because of a focus on seasoned credits, our portfolio duration and maturity tends to be shorter than that of the market indexes.
+- Short Duration/Maturity Profile – Because we largely focus on seasoned credits, the stated duration and maturity tends to be shorter than that of the market indexes.

 - Capital Structure Agnostic – Peritus is capital structure agnostic and has the flexibility to invest in various securities within a company’s capital structure.
 Peritus looks for what they see as the most attractive return/risk value within the company’s entire capital structure, be in loans, bonds, or dividend paying equities, depending on the portfolio.